 Liberty Prairie Foundation

 Founded in 1994, Liberty Prairie Foundation is a non-profit organization located in the Prairie Crossing conservation community in Grayslake, Illinois.
 We seek to demonstrate and foster ways for people and nature to thrive together.
 We have done so in many ways but have given particular attention to advancing sustainable agriculture in northeastern Illinois.
-Our variety of innovative programs and initiative have emphasized the connection between farming, food, and healthy communities in all of our work.
+Our variety of innovative programs and initiatives have emphasized the connection between farming, food, and healthy communities in all of our work.
 Our ownership and management of a 100-acre organic farm in Prairie Crossing has been the foundation of much of our programs.
-It has given us the opportunity develop ideas and farming systems in the real world with real people.
+It has given us the opportunity to develop ideas and farming systems in the real world with real people.
 Click here to learn more.